 The Capstone is a three hour session where GCC students share their global experiences, explore global issues and theories, discuss the effects of globalization, and reflect upon what it means to be a 'global citizen'.
 Students are eligible to register for a Capstone during senior year and after successfully registering 10 points with UH Global.
 The Capstone Symposium is the final step in completing the GCC and must be completed before graduation.

 Capstones are normally held in the UH Global office in Ezekiel W. Cullen Building, Suite 101.
 However, during the COVID-19 pandemic period, Capstones will be held online.

 - Honor Cord for Graduation

-Note: Students who complete the GCC will have a $25 'Graduation Application Fee' placed on their account by the Registrar after graduation.
-These charges cover the processing of the transcript and certificate.
+Note: Students who complete the GCC will have a $25 'Graduation Application Fee' placed on their account by the Registrar to cover the processing of the transcript and certificate.